 Before you eagerly start your lawn mower for the first mow of the season, treat it to a little TLC.
-Whether you have a walk-behind, ride-on or zero-turn mower, these spring maintenance tips are essential for keeping your machine working well.
+Whether you have a walk-behind or zero-turn mower, these spring maintenance tips are essential for keeping your machine working well.
 Your mower will thank you with improved performance and more years of service.

 Five Tips to Prepare Your Mower for Spring

 1. Clean the Lawn Mower Engine

 Grass, leaves, and other debris accumulate between engine parts, which can cause issues that lead to power loss or engine damage.
 Regularly checking and cleaning your engine is critical to maintaining your lawn mower’s performance – and your beloved lawn.

 To remove debris and clean the engine, disconnect the spark plug lead, as the mower could accidentally start if the lead is left connected to the spark plug.
 Using a bristle brush, lightly scrape dirt from the flywheel fins, cooling fins, and blower housing.
 For greasy areas on the mower engine, use a degreaser and remove the residue with a cloth.
 After the engine is cleaned, reconnect the spark plug.

 Refer to the lawn mower operator’s manual for additional engine maintenance guidelines and information on how often to clean the engine.